stibbons1990/hex/docs/blog/posts/2025-03-23-remote-access-options-for-self-hosted-services.md

-[Securely Exposing Applications on Kubernetes With Tailscale](https://joshrnoll.com/securely-exposing-applications-on-kubernetes-with-tailscale/) using the **Tailscale Kubernetes operator** and the *Tailscale Ingress Controller* enables access over HTTPS with valid (signed) SSL certificates from within your Tailnet.
+[Securely Exposing Applications on Kubernetes With Tailscale](https://joshrnoll.com/securely-exposing-applications-on-kubernetes-with-tailscale/) using the **Tailscale Kubernetes operator** and the *Tailscale Ingress Controller* enables access over HTTPS with valid (signed) SSL certificates from within your tailnet.

 Create a `tailscale` namespace and **allow privilege escalation** via a namespace label: